These are the most likely reasons why this may be happening:

 Covve’s complex algorithms determine whether a contact should be archived.
 Covve archives contacts that don’t appear to represent real people (such as restaurants, services, and company switchboards).
 It also archives generic email addresses.
 For example, info@myco would be a good candidate for auto-archiving.

-- On your phone, archived contacts can be found right below the search bar, just by clicking on the arrow and selecting 'Archived'.
+- On your phone, archived contacts can be found right below the search bar, just by clicking on the drop-down arrow and selecting 'Archived'.

 You can remove a contact from Archive within a contact card by clicking on the ' 3 dots ' and tap to Unarchive the contact.